EnzoAraP/BalatroC-Relerning/README.md

-# BalatroC-Relerning
+# Balatro C++ Relerning
-I am going to try to make a Baltro a like pseudo game so i can relearn C++,java and html+
+I am going to try to make a Balatro look a like in C++, just creating the repository, not gonna do it right now